 Well people who think they can just hire a virtual assistant and ‘poof‘ their administrative woes are going to be magically taken care of are just as silly.
 Working with a virtual professional is a business partnership.
 You have to approach it realistically and prepare for the collaboration.

-So don’t let the horror stories scare you off.
-For every tale of terror there is also a story of success.
+So don’t let the virtual assistant horror stories scare you off.
+For every tale of terror there is are dozens of stories of success.